s7u512/NSSO-77-SAS/README.md

 # Estimation Scripts for SAS 2019 (NSSO 77)

-These R scripts were developed as a personal project to learn sample survey estimation using R. The scripts were heavily influenced by my friend [Deepak's work on the same topic](https://github.com/deepakjohnson91/NSSO-77-Round-SAS/).
+These R scripts were developed as a personal project to learn sample survey estimation using [R](https://www.r-project.org/about.html) and [RStudio](https://github.com/rstudio/rstudio).
+The scripts were heavily influenced by my friend [Deepak's work on the same topic](https://github.com/deepakjohnson91/NSSO-77-Round-SAS/).
 I started out trying to replicate his work.
 However, I have ended up deviating  enough to not be able to call it a fork anymore, and therefore decided to create my own repository.

 The scripts are simple and heavily commented to be useful to beginners.
 Read the [instructions](https://github.com/s7u512/NSSO-77-SAS/blob/main/00_Instructions.md) to get started.